Breadcrumb

 Topic Contents

-Topic Overview
+Overview

 You can help protect the person in your care by making the home safe.
+Here are some general tips for how to lower the chance of getting injured in the home.

-- Pad sharp corners on furniture and countertops.
+- Pad sharp corners on furniture and counter tops.

-- Keep objects that are often used within easy reach.
+- Keep objects that are used often within easy reach.

 - Install handrails around the toilet and in the shower.
 Use a tub mat to prevent slipping.